lukefleed/website/src/data/blog/memory.md

 let n: ! = unsafe { std::mem::zeroed() };  // UB
 ```

 The moment an invalid value is *produced*, undefined behavior has occurred.
-The Rust Reference states:
+From the Rust Reference:

 > The Rust compiler assumes that all values produced during program execution are valid, and producing an invalid value is hence immediate UB.

-This is more aggressive than C or C++.
-In C, you can have an `int` variable containing any 32-bit pattern, including trap representations on exotic platforms, and as long as you do not read it, no UB occurs.
+In C, you can have an `int` variable containing any 32-bit pattern, and as long as you do not read it in certain ways, no UB occurs.
 In Rust, if a `bool` contains the bit pattern `0x02`, UB has already happened at the point of creation, regardless of whether you subsequently read it.

 Consider references.
 In C and C++, a pointer can be null, and dereferencing it is UB.
 But the pointer itself can exist and be passed around.
 In Rust: